Analyzing Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

-Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both mid-cap industrial products companies, but which is the better stock?
-We will contrast the two companies based on the strength of their earnings, profitability, institutional ownership, analyst recommendations, valuation, dividends and risk.
+Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI) are both auto/tires/trucks companies, but which is the better stock?
+We will contrast the two companies based on the strength of their institutional ownership, dividends, profitability, analyst recommendations, earnings, valuation and risk.

-This is a breakdown of recent ratings and price targets for Resideo Technologies and Latch, as provided by MarketBeat.com.
+This is a summary of recent ratings and price targets for Latch and Resideo Technologies, as provided by MarketBeat.

 |Sell Ratings